 Output from the ECMWF model is used to provide lateral boundary values for limited area modelling.
 Two HIRLAM models are run with 12 km and 8 km resolution (HIRLAM12/8), respectively, at 00, 06, 12 and 18 UTC.
-The latter provide lateral boundary values to a HIRLAM model with 4 km resolution (HIRLAM4) and a Unified Model with 4 km resolution (UM4) both run at 00, 06, 12 and 18 UTC.
+The latter provide lateral boundary values to a Unified Model with 4 km resolution (UM4) both run at 00, 06, 12 and 18 UTC.
+The ECMWF model provides lateral boundary values for Harmonie (versions with 2.5 and 5.5 km horizontal resolution respectively) and AROME_Norway (2.5 km horizontal resolution, based on Harmonie) as well.
 The ECMWF is running a dedicated version of EPS for Norway called TEPS which started daily runs at the ECMWF mid February 2005.
 TEPS runs with the same set up and resolution as operational EPS at ECMWF, and hence it has been upgraded accordingly.
 TEPS differs from EPS in the following way; it has a local target area for the singular vectors covering Northern Europe and adjacent sea areas.
 The forecast time is 72 hours, and only 20 + 1 ensemble members are run.
 Then TEPS is used for perturbing our LAMEPS system, both the initial conditions and the lateral boundaries are perturbed with TEPS.
 The LAMEPS system then has 20 + 1 members, and is run at 06 UTC for 48 hours and at 18 UTC for 60 hours.
 The current resolution for LAMEPS is about 12 km and 60 levels in the vertical.
 Our end product is a combined ensemble called NORLAMEPS.
 NORLAMEPS is simply a combination of TEPS and LAMEPS, thus giving us an ensemble with 40 + 2 members.
 In this way NORLAMEPS is designed to partly account for forecast errors caused by model imperfections.